 Jordan’s concerns with the maximization of human life as a kind of mathematical proof or acknowledgement of a algorithmic incompleteness, manifested in the need for a poetics, the rendering and siting of a noetic and an ontological inquiry that Gödel’s infinite sets were unprepared to reconcile.
 A plan for the unique elements of a particular infinite set that was more than simply a place beyond “placing.”
 Jordan theorized a complex game site wherein functions of the current physical and metaphysical laws governing bodies incommensurate with, for instance, the legal and synthetic practice of human-being were to be entirely reevaluated.

 The fact remains that “Skyrise for Harlem” was trivialized in publication as a waste management project, and it is still unrealized in this timeline at scale.
+You can click here to know more about their methods.
 However this has not necessarily precluded “all life” in what Jordan understood to be surroundings that would make survival a pointless endeavor.7June Jordan, Chapter 3: Letter to R. Buckminster Fuller (1964) Jordan’s work in and across disciplines has opened up a method of thinking what infrastructure—or at least a set of specific structures—can have to do with the maintenance and infinity of black life.
 Still, funding for large-scale artistic and speculative projects that seek to impact and elevate the lives of both humans and infrastructure remains lacking, and there are few opportunities in the United States for black artists and architects to see through multiple large-scale and/or more permanent projects in the same series of thinking that might constitute or mandate the collective re-siting of an entire neighborhood for instance.

 Not very long ago Gilbert Simondon8Gilbert Simondon, On the Mode of Existence of Technical Objects worried that the telephone might have its own life path/purpose outside of supporting human communication.
 Today we wonder if our bots laugh with each other about non-aug human ineptitude while we sleep.
 Similarly, I wonder if the game sites and asylums that we construct as artists, architects, and cosmologists might have motives outside of our rulebook as yet unknown.
 I am ultimately interested locating/developing an inherited and synthesized thought-manual9Reza Negarestani, Torture Concrete of dis/organization and hyper-familiarization that functions across many dimensions of space and importantly, against recognition: Hello dear object, forgive me, I barely noticed what you were doing there.
 Or: Here I am home, outside of the timeline.